 Professional membership organisations and associations often play a role helping their members keep up-to-date with continuing professional development (CPD) to keep their qualifications fresh and valid.
 In these circumstances, the member area may hold e-learning functionality that allows members to take courses and verify their learning.

 One valuable benefit that membership organisations can provide is a directory for members to promote their profile, services or credentials.
 This could be publicly accessible or restricted only to members depending on it's purpose.
+Directories can allow members to connect with each other or to promote their services to the general public.

 One of the main challenges in hosting a successful member area online is enabling your members to log in.
 Ideally, the member area and login validation are directly connected with your membership CRM so that you don’t need to duplicate data about people and manually update user accounts when membership changes or lapses.